 You can start your set at a higher price and offer 'best offer' just to see what the market is for an incomplete set.

 You might also try some local venues - Craigslist, Facebook Marketplace, LetGo, OfferUp are some popular sites.
-Post at a higher price and reduce it if no one shows any interest.
-This way you can also have local pick up so no shipping involved.

 Check out Britannica on eBay so you can get an idea of the best way to list your set.